 All domestic undergraduate students studying award courses and some postgraduate coursework students are automatically offered a Commonwealth supported place when they apply to the University.
 This means the Australian Government subsidises your course fees.

 The remainder of your fees is called a student contribution.

-When you successfully apply for HECS-HELP, the government will pay the full amount, and you will pay your student contribution through the Australian Taxation Office once you meet a certain salary threshold.
+When you successfully apply for a full HECS-HELP loan, the Australian Government will pay your student contribution amount.
+You will then repay this amount through the Australian Taxation Office once you meet a certain salary threshold.

 When completing your application for government assistance, you need to supply your Tax File Number before the relevant census date, otherwise your enrolment could be cancelled.
 Apply for a TFN online now.